-Ratification of the Second Optional Protocol to the International Covenant on Civil and Political Rights is extremely important, both nationally and locally, because it is the only text with worldwide reach aiming to abolish the death penalty.
+Ratification of the Second Optional Protocol to the International Covenant on Civil and Political Rights (ICCPR) is extremely important, both nationally and locally, because it is the only text with worldwide reach aiming to abolish the death penalty.

 Ratifying the Protocol is a very symbolic act, reflecting the universal trend towards abolition of capital punishment, considered to be cruel, inhuman or degrading treatment.
-It is essential that the world's abolitionist countries ratify this Protocol.
+It is essential that the world's abolitionist countries become party to this Protocol.